LUXURY Private day tour: Kuala Lumpur & Malacca from Singapore by licensed guide

 While ascending to St. Paul's Hill, from a vantage point, you can see a replica of the old Middleburg Bastion.
 After conquering Malacca in 1641, the Dutch constructed the bastion which is strategically located at the mouth of Malacca River to strengthen the existing city defence left behind by the Portuguese.

-Pass By: Flora de la Mar Maritime Museum, Jalan Quayside, Melaka 75000 Malaysia
+Flora de la Mar Maritime Museum

 While ascending to St. Paul's Hill, from a vantage point, you can see the famous Flora De La Mar, which can be translated as Flower Of The Sea in English.
 Situated near the mouth of the Malacca River, this is the site of a replica of the Portuguese ship that sank off the coast of Malacca on its return trip to Portugal in late 1511, carrying with it treasures from Malacca.

-Stop At: St. Paul's Hill & Church (Bukit St. Paul), Jalan Kota, Melaka 75000 Malaysia
+St. Paul's Hill & Church (Bukit St. Paul)

 At the top of St. Paul's Hill sits the iconic statue of St. Francis Xavier next to the famous St. Paul’s Church.
 Plenty of engraved Dutch tombstones are laid against the walls of this roofless church, originally built in 1521.
 From the church, you can take in breathtaking views of the Straits Of Malacca.